gbv/ssso/ssso.md

 ## ServiceProvider

+[ServiceProvider]: #serviceprovider

-A service provider is an entity that is responsible for providing a [Service](#service).
-Typical providers are instances of `foaf:Agent`, such as organizations or people, but the Simple Service Status Ontology does not put any constraints on the nature of providers.
+A service provider is an entity that is responsible for providing a [ServiceEvent].
+Typical providers, such as organizations and people, are also instances of [foaf:Agent] and [gr:BusinessEntity] but SSSO does not put any constraints on the nature of providers.

     ssso:ServiceProvider a owl:Class ;
         rdfs:label "ServiceProvider" ;